AlexSat/caddy-gen/README.md

   * Pass CLOUDFLARE_API_TOKEN anvironment to caddy_gen container for DNS challenge wildcard certificates (it will fail challenge in case of no CLOUDFLARE_API_TOKEN and at least one wildcard group)
 * Reworked template to group hosts by wildcard site
   * Added optional label to ungroup concrete container from wildcard and create separeted site config for it: `virtual.disable-wildcard=true`
+  * Added optional directive for parent domain: "root.directive".
+It place content to start of DOMAIN.TLD in Caddyfile in case of labeling SUBDOMAIN.DOMAIN.TLD by root.directive
 * Fixed bug when caddy_gen adds to loadbalancing unreachable ips from different networks

 ## Why